Euchie23/GeoTentacles/hotspot_dynamics/README.md

 - Identify areas of recurring pressure that may warrant protection or monitoring
 - Use visual hotspot evidence in policy briefs and advocacy materials

-⚠️ **Interpretation Note:**
-Hotspots represent **fishing activity density**, not direct biomass estimates.
-They should be interpreted alongside ecological indicators and regulatory context rather than as standalone abundance measures.
+⚠️ Interpretation Note: Hotspots indicate historical fishing activity density.
+Not direct biomass.
+Use alongside ecological and regulatory indicators.

 ---

 ## 🧱 Database schema and analysis workflow

 The diagram below illustrates the database tables used in the GIS analysis and the flow of data from raw CSV ingestion to spatial aggregation.
 For a complete overview of all tables and columns, please see our [Data Dictionary](https://github.com/Euchie23/GeoTentacles/blob/main/outputs/hotspot_dynamics/tables/Data_Dictionary.pdf).
-Spatial aggregation is performed using polygon grid cells rather than point-based bins.
-Each fishing event (point geometry) is assigned to a single 0.25° × 0.25° polygon using point-in-polygon spatial joins.
+Aggregation uses point-in-polygon spatial joins, calculating CPUE per 0.25° polygon annually.
+Outputs include GeoJSON, GeoPackage, and visual maps.
 This approach prevents visual overlap, supports area-based summaries, and aligns with industry-standard fisheries hotspot workflows.<br><br>
 ![Database schema](https://github.com/Euchie23/GeoTentacles/blob/main/outputs/hotspot_dynamics/tables/pA_ERD.drawio.png)

 ---